Scientific Forecaster Discussion

 National Weather Service San Diego California

-high pressure will continue to build over the region today...with
+pressure will continue over the area for above normal afternoon

 Discussion...for extreme southwestern California including Orange...

 San Diego...western Riverside and southwestern San Bernardino

 It was a very warm day today across the region.
 Temperatures

 reached anywhere from 3 to 7 degrees above normal.
 Onshore flow

 is weakening and nearly neutral due to slack gradients.
 The marine

 inversion is also quite weak and shallow.
 This pattern will

 continue with the marine influence limited to along and near the